Hampo/SHARModChecklist/README.md

 If no mod is detected, or if no config is found, the checklist will not function.

+The checklist does not auto-swap level.
+If the `Stats` window is not populated with data, click one of the `Level X` buttons.

+If a level is complete, the relevant button will get a `*` appended to the text.

+You can check current level progress in the title of the `Stats` box.

 # Making a config
 At this time, there are unfortunately no tools to assist in creating mod configs.